Home General country informationTurkey – General info

 Raki

-Raki is an alcoholic beverage and is often enjoyed by the Turks.
-Raki is about 45% pure anise brandy.
-He is “diluted” with 2/3 of water at the table.
-It turns milky cloudy on dilution.
-The Turks also call him “Aslan-süt” (lion’s milk).
-It is drunk for starters as well as for sweet dessert, fish and meat.
-The toast is: “Scherefe” (for well-being).
+Raki is an alcoholic beverage and is often enjoyed by Turks.
+Raki is an approx. 45% clear anise schnapps.
+It is “diluted” with 2/3 water at the table.
+It becomes milky cloudy when diluted.
+The Turks also call it “Aslan-süt” (lion’s milk).
+It is drunk both as an appetizer and as a sweet dessert, with fish and meat.
+The toast is: “Scherefe” (to well-being).

-Tea ( ay written and spoken: chai) is drunk on every occasion.
-You can get it when shopping at the store as well as at the bazaar.
+Tea (çay written and pronounced: tschai) is drunk on every occasion.
+You can get it when shopping in the store as well as at the bazaar.

-The Turkish coffee is prepared and served in the Cezve (pot with the stem).
-Coffee powder is boiled with water and sugar at low heat.
-When the liquid lathers, the kahve is served in small mocha cups.
+Turkish coffee is prepared and served in the cezve (pot with a stick).
+Coffee powder is boiled with water and sugar over a low flame.
+When the liquid foams, the kahve is served in small mocha cups.
 It is served in three different ways: sade (unsweetened), orta (medium or low sugar) and sekerli (sweet).

 Apple juice – elma suyu